autoplot/documentation/javadoc/org/autoplot/jythonsupport/PyQDataSet.md

-# org.autoplot.jythonsupport.PyQDataSetPyQDataSet wraps a QDataSet to provide Python operator overloading and
+# org.autoplot.jythonsupport.PyQDataSet

- indexing.
+PyQDataSet wraps a QDataSet to provide Python operator overloading and indexing.
 For example, the Python plus "+" operator is implemented in the method "__add__", and ds[0,:] is implemented in __getitem__ and __setitem__.
  The class PyQDataSetAdapter is responsible for creating the PyQDataSet when a QDataSet is brought into the Python interpreter.

-PyQDataSet( )
+# PyQDataSet( )

-PyQDataSet( QDataSet ds )
+# PyQDataSet( QDataSet ds )
 Note getDataSet will always provide a writable dataset.

 ***